 - Post-secondary opportunities & entrepreneurship

 You will spend up to a total of ten weeks in East Africa.
 Our project runs between late June and early September: there is an orientation week, then Project Workers spend eight weeks working in schools, with a holiday week in the middle.
 Your research project will be designed to fit with this schedule, although it may be shorter in duration, depending on the project.

-You will submit a report tailored for EPAfrica (not a copy of a dissertation) in November 2019, and attend a debrief around this time in which you will have a change to discuss the impacts of your findings.
+You will submit a report tailored for EPAfrica (not a copy of a dissertation) in November 2020, and attend a debrief around this time in which you will have a chance to discuss the impacts of your findings.

 With our support you will fundraise enough to cover the cost of flights, vaccinations, and visa for East Africa, your basic living costs, and a small contribution to the cost of our central volunteer house in-country.

 I already have ethics approval from my university – do I still need to get approval from EPAfrica?

 Yes, even if your project has received ethics approval from another institution, we still need to make sure your project complies with our own ethical requirements.
 You will likely be able to use the materials from your university process – for example any consent forms – and you should hand in your proof of university ethics approval to our ethics committee, along with your EPAfrica ethics approval form.